 Studying a new language is an exciting prospect.
 It’s like breaking a code and then learning how to use it to speak to people who may be different from you.
 Having a second language opens up new opportunities in life as well as develops areas of the brain that will help you in other fields.
 What ever your reason for learning a language, the benefits will be numerous.

-This course is designed to open up the ‘mystery’ of the beautiful French language.
-Units will be built around interactive communication, speaking and writing presentations as well as activities in reading and listening interpretation.
+This course is designed to help students explore the mysteries of the French language.
+Thematic units will be built around interactive communication, speaking and writing presentations as well as activities in reading and listening interpretation.
 While the textbook provides structure for the class as well a resource for the students, I incorporate many other tools to provide a broad experience for the students.

 Face-to face time is limited to one hour per week, therefore the weekly assignments are designed to keep students actively working with French during the week.
 I use lots of interactive videos, audio recordings and other authentic French resources to accomplish this.
 Developing accuracy in pronunciation and learning grammatical structures of the language are incorporated into the lessons and assignments.
 The course is rounded out by exploring the vast contributions the French have made in history, art, literature and culture and why it is spoken as a major language on every continent in the world.

 The class is structured around the weekly face to face meeting.
 Students can anticipate having about 3-4 hours of homework each week.
 Five weekly assignments are posted that build on what was presented in class, preparing the student for the upcoming meeting.
 In class, students can anticipate needing to ask and answer questions based on the weekly assignments.
 Language structure is provided to guide the interaction in class.
 The units last 3-4 weeks with an assessment project/test at the end of each unit.